How Touchscreens Show and Snap Back When You Scroll Past an Edge

 What it doesn't cover

-- —Does not cover scrolling that stops abruptly at the edge without displaying an area beyond it.
+- —Does not cover scrolling that simply stops abruptly at the edge of a document without showing any area beyond the edge.

 The clever bit